JustineUgo/tezda_shop/README.md

   - Tap on a product to navigate to its detailed view.

 - **Product Details Screen**:
-  - View additional product information including description and user reviews.
+  - View additional product information including descriptions and user reviews.

 - **User Authentication**:
   - Register a new account or log in with existing credentials.